Executive Chef, JORY Restaurant - Sunny Jin

 Prior to joining The Allison culinary team at JORY, Toombs worked at restaurants in Bend as pastry chef, responsible for aspects of the pastry department including rotating monthly dessert menus and daily bread-pasta production.

-Restaurant Manager & Sommelier, Ken Bolick
+Wine Director & Sommelier, Ken Bolick

 After graduating with a B.A. in English Language and Literature, Ken accepted a job in a fine dining restaurant that completely changed his focus.
 "I was excited to be part of that level of service.
 The team was focused, passionate, professional…I was hooked!"